 Bill Evans is a recipient of the Guggenheim Fellowship in recognition of his choreography.
 He also received:

-He was selected as one of three favorite national tap dance artists (with Savion Glover and Brenda Bufalino) in the 2004 Dance Magazine Readers Choice Poll.
+• Selected as one of three favorite national tap dance artists (with Savion Glover and Brenda Bufalino) in the 2004 Dance Magazine Readers Choice Poll

-Other awards he has earned include thirteen choreographic fellowships, production grants or company grants from the National Endowment for the Arts, as well as numerous company grants and fellowships from the Western States Arts Federation, the New Mexico Endowment for the Humanities and from state/provincial agencies in Utah, Washington , Manitoba , Indiana and New Mexico .
+• Recipient of 13 choreographic fellowships, production grants or company grants from the National Endowment for the Arts, as well as numerous company grants and fellowships from the Western States Arts Federation, the New Mexico Endowment for the Humanities and from state/provincial agencies in Utah, Washington , Manitoba , Indiana and New Mexico .
 He has been awarded numerous grants by several private foundations and 24 research/teaching grants by the Universities of Utah, Indiana and New Mexico and the College at Brockort, SUNY.

-He has been honored by the creation of awards in his name to the outstanding graduating dance major at the University of New Mexico, the outstanding teacher in the Arizona Dance Education Organization and a student attending the annual conference of the National Dance Education Organization.
+• Has been honored by the creation of the Bill Evans Award for Embodied Scholarship, Department of Dance, School of The Arts, Humanities and Social Sciences, The College at Brockport, State University of New York, April 2014, and awards in his name to the outstanding graduating dance major at the University of New Mexico, the outstanding teacher in the Arizona Dance Education Organization and an annual scholarship for a student attending the annual conference of the National Dance Education Organization.